 For these reasons, it is vital that schools consider the accessibility of these programs to students with disabilities.
 Traveling to another country is stressful and requires great flexibility for all students, and those struggling with identified physical, learning, or emotional difficulties must make additional considerations when preparing to go abroad.
 However, the increased self-reliance and opportunities for social and professional relationships are sure to make the experience fully worth any extra effort.

 Where Should You Begin?

 Nine to twelve months before expected departure, students and their current advisors may reach out to the study abroad office and begin the discussion of necessary accommodations and potential study abroad destinations.
 Each country, as well as each host school, will vary in their level of acceptance and available accommodations for the range of disabilities.
-For example, an institution may have an adequate mental health counseling center, but may not have appropriate hearing or reading devices.
-Thus, a student with a physical disability may fare better at a different institution.
+For example, an institution may have an adequate mental health counseling center, but may not have appropriate physical access or hearing devices.
+Thus, a student may fare better at a different institution.

 The following are examples of some of the concerns that should be addressed before going abroad: